framework-one/framework-one.github.io/source/documentation/3.5/reference-manual.markdown

 * `request._framework_one` - In the **Alternative Application Structure**, this contains an instance of the framework or your equivalent of `MyApplication.cfc`.
 * `request._fw1` - An opaque structure intended to hide most of the internal request scope variables that FW/1 uses.
 * `request.action` - The action specified in the URL or form (after expansion to the fully qualified form).
-This can be obtained by calling `getFullyQualifiedAction()` or `getSubsystemSectionAndItem()`, depending on the format you want.
+This can be obtained by calling `getSubsystemSectionAndItem()`.
+Depending on the format you want, you may want to call `getFullyQualifiedAction()` instead, which will only contain the subsystem delimiter if the subsystem name is non-empty.
+That is the legacy format (for Subsystems 1.0 applications or applications containing no subsystems).
 * `request.base` - The canonical path to the application directory (where the `views/` and `layouts/` folders are).
 There is no API method to access this.
 * `request.cfcbase` - If your controllers are not managed by a bean factory, this is the dot-separated path prefix for controller CFCs.
 There is no API method to access this.
 * `request.context` - The request context, the main "data bus" through the application.
 This is available in controller methods as the argument `rc` and in the views and layouts as the (local) variable `rc`.